Monitoring vs Verification for AI Agents: Architecture and Control Model

 Monitoring vs Verification for AI Agents through a architecture and control model lens: why observability is necessary but insufficient when buyers need decision-grade proof.

-- Monitoring vs Verification for AI Agents is fundamentally about why observability is necessary but insufficient when buyers need decision-grade proof.
+- Monitoring vs Verification for AI Agents is fundamentally about solving why observability is necessary but insufficient when buyers need decision-grade proof.

 - The main control layer is proof artifact design.